matthewgallina/smockin/README.md

 ### LICENCE

-sMockin is licensed according to the terms of the Apache License, Version 2.0.
+sMockin is licensed in accordance with the terms of the Apache License, Version 2.0.

 The full text of this license can be found at https://www.apache.org/licenses/LICENSE-2.0